 Characteristics

-- They are strong and can withstand cold winters, as well as hot summers easily.
+- They are strong and can easily withstand cold winters and hot summers.

 - Golden Sex Link chickens forage for food in the grassy fields and enjoy eating grains, fruits, and vegetables, making them a great all-rounder breed of chicken.